robertplawski/gzowski-unnamed-glossary-app/README.md

 # gzowski-unnamed-glossary-app

+GUGA (Gzowski Unnamed Glossary App) is a modern vocabulary learning platform designed to help users understand and remember English terms effortlessly.
+Built with clarity and simplicity at its core, GUGA transforms how you learn, retain, and apply new words in everyday contexts.

+## Why GUGA?

+Traditional dictionaries often overwhelm with complexity.
+GUGA solves this by providing:
+- **Simple, intuitive definitions** that stick in your memory
+- **Real-life usage examples** that show words in context
+- **Clean interface** designed specifically for vocabulary retention

+## Who Is It For?

+GUGA is perfect for:
+- Language learners improving their fluency
+- Students preparing for exams
+- Professionals who need quick clarity on terminology
+- Anyone who values simple, accurate definitions without jargon

+## Project Vision

+We believe language learning should be simple, intuitive, and enjoyable.
+GUGA is built by students from Gzowski who are passionate about making vocabulary acquisition effortless and effective.

+## Open Source & Community

+GUGA is proudly open source!
+We welcome contributions from developers worldwide.
+Whether you're fixing a typo or adding a new feature, your contributions help make language learning better for everyone.

+## Contributing

+We welcome contributions from everyone!
+Whether you're fixing a typo or adding a new feature, your help makes GUGA better for language learners worldwide.

+1. Fork the repository
+2. Create your feature branch (git checkout -b feature/amazing-feature)
+3. Commit your changes (git commit -m 'Add some amazing feature')
+4. Push to the branch (git push origin feature/amazing-feature)
+5. Open a pull request

+## Getting Started

+First, install the dependencies:

 This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines React, TanStack Router, Hono, ORPC, and more.

 ## Features